Why Age Three Feels Harder Than the Terrible Twos - Baby Chick

 Routine

 Kids crave routine.
 They need it.
-Yeah, sure, here and there, things come up, and our kids have to nap in the car, or they are two hours late for their nap or stay up past bedtime because of camping.
+Yeah, sure, here and there, things come up, and our kids have to nap in the car, or they are two hours late for their nap, or stay up past bedtime because of camping.
 These once-in-a-while occasions can still wreak havoc on a kid’s overall behavior.
-When their routines are suddenly thrown off for an extended period, or when there’s no routine at all from day to day, we see more tantrums and poor behavior choices.
-When kids know what to expect next, it’s easier to navigate the day – for parent and child.
+When their routines are suddenly disrupted for an extended period, or when there’s no routine at all from day to day, we see more tantrums and poor behavioral choices.
+When kids know what to expect next, it’s easier for parent and child to navigate the day.

 Setting Expectations